 - 115 g unsalted butter, room temperature, cut into cubes

 - 1 teaspoon vegetable oil (or canola), for greasing

 - Add dry ingredients and mix.
-In the bowl of a stand mixer fitted with the dough hook, add the flour, remaining sugar and salt.
-Quickly mix together.
+In the bowl of a stand mixer fitted with the dough hook, add the flour, remaining sugar, and salt.
+Quickly mix them together.

 - Knead by hand.
 Tip the dough onto a lightly greased worktop and do the stretch and fold method.
-Pull each corner out and fold it back over itself into the centre.
+Pull each corner out and fold it back over itself into the center.

 - Deflate the dough.
 Grease and line a 2lb loaf pan.
 Once doubled in size, gently punch down the dough and tip out onto a lightly floured benchtop.
 (There is no need to refrigerate the dough at this point as there is no special cutting/shaping needed later on) Using your hands, form dough into a rectangle.

 - Cut and shape the dough.
 Cut the dough into five equal pieces.
 With a rolling pin, roll out one piece of the dough into a flat rectangle.Starting from the short end, roll the dough up tightly into a log and place seam side down into a greased and lined 2lb loaf pan.
 Repeat this process with all the dough pieces and line them up sitting snugly next to each other in the loaf pan.